drzetein/crossplatform-buildmanager/README.md

 Arguments passed to the compiler when the target OS is Windows.

 **CommonLibraries**
 Libraries to be linked by the compiler regardless of the target OS.
-In the format -l*libraryname*
+In the format -l*library*

 **LinuxLibraries**
 Libraries to be linked by the compiler if the target OS is Linux.
-In the format -l*libraryname*
+In the format -l*library*

 **WindowsLibraries**
 Libraries to be linked by the compiler if the target OS is Windows.
-In the format -l*libraryname*
+In the format -l*library*

 **CopyToBuildFolder**
 Setup a post-build task to copy files or folders to the build directory.